 One possible cause could be that your club face is not square to the target line.
 You can test this by trying a swing opening or closing the face more than normal and see if it changes the results of the shaft lean.

-SkyPro tells me that my Takeaway Angle @ Half-Back is very inside and I don’t think it is.
-What’s wrong?
+SkyPro tells me that my takeaway@ halfback is very inside and I don’t think it is?

 We assume the target line is where your club face is pointing at address.
 This is something we can't measure directly with our sensors.
-Our strategy was to try to define our checkpoints to mitigate the effects of this uncertainty.
-For example, Face Angle @ Half-Back and Half-Down aren't affected by target line because they're measured to the vertical (which we can measure accurately).
-The Backswing Length and Shaft Angles are also not practically affected by target line.
-Shaft Lean checkpoints are affected, but to only some extent.
-Return and Takeaway Angle checkpoints are most affected by target line, but we include them because we think they are still useful.
+Our strategy was to try to de"ne our checkpoints to mitigate the effects of this uncertainty.
+For example, face angle @ half back and half down aren't affected by target line because they're measured to the vertical (which we can measure accurately).
+The backswing length and shaft angles are also not practically affected by target line.
+Shaft lean checkpoints are affected, but to only some extent.
+Return and takeaway angle checkpoints are most affected by target line, but we include them because we think they are still useful.
 For example, I used to take my club away inside by 25° or more.
-While developing groove mode, I reduced my Takeaway Angle @ Half-Back to 0-5° inside, which noticeably improved my ball flight.
+While developing groove mode, I reduced my takeaway angle @ half back to 0-5° inside, which noticeably improved my ball flight.

 Do swings register with foam practice balls or other practice balls?
 I am looking to use the SkyPro for indoor sessions.

 Yes.
-SkyPro now has automatic Indoor Swing support mode making the impact a little more sensitive.
+It has an Indoor Swing support mode in the software that makes the impact a little more sensitive.
 This was addressed in the version 1.3 software update.
 The soft foam balls with the small wooden core would work well.
 "Almost golf" balls work fine as well.